-This blackberry strawberry banana smoothie bowl is for those of you looking for a simple, beautiful, and relatively healthy fruit-filled breakfast bowl.
+This blackberry strawberry banana smoothie bowl is for those of you looking for a simple, beautiful, fruit-filled breakfast bowl.
 Or keep it as a blackberry strawberry banana smoothie and drink it on the go.

 Making smoothies and smoothie bowls isn’t challenging.
 All you need is a blender.

 I drank tons of peanut butter banana protein smoothies when training for Ironman Coeur d’Alene many moons ago.
 So I was recently inspired by my homemade peanut butter granola to make a peanut butter banana smoothie bowl topped with more banana, chocolate chips, and that granola.

 But I don’t run enough right now to be regularly eating that.
 So this one – this strawberry blackberry banana smoothie bowl – is relatively guilt free.

 The base of this mixed berry smoothie bowl is frozen fruit and a thick yogurt of your choice.
 This is one the few recipes where frozen fruit works as well if not better than fresh fruit.